alteran-dev/alteran/README.md

 # Alteran

+> [!WARNING]
+> This project was built using agentic coding tools and is currently undergoing a systematic review by a human in their spare time.
+Nobody should use this project as their PDS yet.

 ## Astro Integration

 This repository now ships an Astro integration that turns any Cloudflare Worker-backed Astro app into a single-user ATProto Personal Data Server.
 Install the package (or link it locally), then add the integration to your `astro.config.mjs`: